bitemyapp/bloodhound/README.md

                          dateHistogramAggs :: Maybe AggregationResults}
 ```

-It is an instance of , and can have nested aggregations in each bucket.
+It is an instance of `BucketAggregation`, and can have nested aggregations in each bucket.

-Buckets can be extracted from a using
+Buckets can be extracted from an `AggregationResult` using
+`toDateHistogram name`

 For more information on the Date Histogram Aggregation, see: <http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-aggregations-bucket-datehistogram-aggregation.html>